 Since the establishment of the American Academy of Speech Correction, the association changed its name 4 times before ultimately settling on the American Speech-Language-Hearing Association: 1925–American Academy of Speech Correction, ASHA's original predecessor; 1927–American Society for the Study of Disorders of Speech; 1934–American Speech Correction Association; 1947–American Speech and Hearing Association; and 1978–American Speech-Language-Hearing Association.

-ASHA has grown exponentially since its inception—from 25 members in 1925 to more than 173,000 members in 2013.
+ASHA has grown exponentially since its inception—from 25 members in 1925 to 182,000 members in 2015.
 ASHA opened its first National office on January 1, 1958 in Washington, DC.
 The association subsequently moved 4 times, most recently settling in its current location in Rockville, MD in 2007.
 ASHA's new national office is a LEED certified green building—the first nonprofit company's building of that distinction in Maryland.

 In addition to ASHA's mission of empowering and supporting speech-language pathologists, audiologists, and speech, language, and hearing scientists, ASHA is also committed to providing a positive and nurturing environment for its employees.
 ASHA has been recognized several times as a workplace of excellence and has been featured in Washingtonian Magazine as one of the Top 50 Great Places to Work in the Washington, DC area.
 ASHA is committed to supporting work/life balance and strives to foster a culture of creativity and teamwork.